ShrutiP91/Shruti_TestPlans/CMXApp.md

 ### Test Summary

 Verify E2E Latency measurement of Intelligent Connection Management for Automated Handover RI meets the ORAN KPI using Python.
-99% of occurences the Handover request processing time should be less than 0.1 to 0.15 seconds.
+99% of occurences the Handover request processing time should be in range less than 0.1 to 0.15 seconds.

 ### Prerequisites